 Among the challenges confronting funeral homes today is how to win the business of cost- conscious cremation shoppers in a profitable way and deny that revenue to competitors.

 The nation’s shift towards online shopping and e-commerce has not skipped the funeral industry.
-If you doubt that large numbers of families would even consider arranging something so important online, Batesville’s 2008 finding will come as a shock: 62% of families that had previously been through cremation arrangements agreed with the statement “making arrangements does not require the help of a funeral director.”
+If you doubt that large numbers of families would even consider arranging something so important online.
+Consider one of the findings from a recent survey: 62% of families that had previously been through cremation arrangements agreed with the statement “making arrangements does not require the help of a funeral director.”

 A decade later, consider that reality in the following context.
-The economic situation of many families means they cannot afford $3000 funerals.
-In 2016, 34% of people had $0 in a savings account, while 69% had less than $1000 (GoBankingRates).
-So while families still want to “do right” by their deceased loved ones, it is easy to see why growing numbers are willing to sacrifice the trappings to obtain lower costs.
+The economic situation of many families means they cannot afford $3,000 funerals.
+Sources online say that 34% of people had $0 in a savings account, while 69% had less than $1,000.
+So, while families still want to “do right” by their deceased loved ones, it is easy to see why growing numbers are willing to sacrifice the trappings to obtain lower costs.

 The question is, which funeral home owners will more quickly adjust to the market reality that changing consumer desires have sliced the “funeral industry pie?”
 The growing number of funeral home owners starting cremation businesses proves they are increasingly trying to get a big bite from each slice rather than compete over just the (shrinking) traditional funeral home slice?

 In order to stay competitive, funeral home operators should consider launching a low cost cremation business, anchored by a cremation arrangement website.
 Leveraging these websites greatly reduces overhead costs.
 Also, to the surprise of all, cremation arrangement websites almost always achieve a slightly higher sales averages than in-person arrangements achieve.